 This post may contain some affiliate links, which means I’ll make a little money on anything you choose to purchase.
 But of course, I only recommend my absolute favorites to you.
 Thank you for supporting the brands that make Hulaland possible.

 Seaside is the big draw on 30a.
 It’s been an institution since it was built and its pastel cottages, charming town square, and family friendly vibe have been attracting visitors ever since (even just as a daytrip over from Destin).
 The town has nine beach entrances all with pavilions designed by different southern architects.
 Combined with dozens of quaint shops and plenty of food options to keep up with the crowds, Seaside is always bustling with pedestrians and bicyclers, giving it that perfect summer small town charm.
+The beaches are just the best (blue water, white sand!) and the town is SO CUTE.
+There aren’t many hotels in this area (the first small boutique hotel is under construction right now) so if you want to stay here you’ll be doing a vacation rental.

 At the other end of 30a is Rosemary Beach, another planned community built in the 90s.
 A total 180 from Seaside, Rosemary Beach has a more upscale feel conveyed through the European colonial architectural style of the Dutch West Indies.
 Basically, it feels very European with a beachy vibe.
 As do all communities along 30a, it has a big sense of community and a lot of that comes from the fact that people walk and bike everywhere.